daniyyell-dev/daniyyell-dev/README.md

 # Welcome to My Profile! 🌟 🚀✨

 Daniel or simply "daniyyell" is a highly skilled cybersecurity professional with over six years of diverse security experience.
 He excels in Vulnerability Assessment, Penetration Testing, Senior SOC Analyst and Incident Response.
 His certifications include CASP+, CySA+, CEH, CND, and more.
+I'm currently learning Python for automation and Machine Learning.

 # Education